 Dr. David Tsao is a technical specialist for the Remediation Engineering & Technology group in BP's Remediation Management function at their Naperville, IL office.
 In response to the Deepwater Horizon incident, David was Strike Team Leader evaluating biological and chemical agents for the long term remediation and restoration of Gulf Coast shorelines and wetlands.
 Concurrent with these responsibilities, David has been leading BP's evaluation of the potential environmental impacts of current and future biofuels and other fuel oxygenates since 1997.
-He is responsible for providing general technical support to a broad range of contaminated sites around the globe by developing site conceptual models, selecting appropriate remedies, and optimizing the performance of engineered remediation, and other natural systems technologies.
-He has actively participated and taught these technologies through the Interstate Technology and Regulatory Council since 2000 (Phytotechnologies-1, Constructed Wetlands, Nitigation Wetlands, Ecological Land Reuse, Phytotechnologies -2).
+He is responsible for providing general technical support to a broad range of contaminated sites around the globe by developing site conceptual models, selecting appropriate remedies, and optimizing the performance of engineered remediation systems.
+David specializes in the development, advocacy, and implementation of bioremediation, phytotechnologies, treatment wetlands, ecosystem restoration, and other natural systems technologies.
+He has actively participated and taught these technologies through the Interstate Technology and Regulatory Council since 2000 (Phytotechnologies-1, Constructed Wetlands, Ditigation Wetlands, Ecological Land Reuse, Phytotechnologies -2).
 David was also involved on the MTBE and Mining Wastes teams, and is active on the Biofuels, Sediment Remediation, and Biochemical Reactors for Mine-Influenced Waters teams.
 He is a three-time chemical engineering graduate of Purdue University earning his baccalaureate degree in 1988, Masters in 1990, and Doctorates in 1997.
 His research theses included plant biotechnology, phytochemical and pharmaceutical production, plant nutrition, and plant biomass production for zero-gravity (NASA) applications.

 Dr. Denice Nelson is a Principal Remediation Engineer with ARCADIS-US, and is located in the Minneapolis, Minnesota office.
 Since 2000 she has focused on the application and optimization of injection-based bioremediation technologies including enhanced reductive dechlorination, anaerobic biological oxidation of petroleum hydrocarbons, metals precipitation, and explosives remediation.
 Denice's current responsibilities include leading the In Situ Bioremediation Services group within ARCADIS-US which entails providing technical assistance, strategy development, and engineering oversight on several contaminated sites undergoing bioremediation.
 Through this role, she also manages a team of technical staff whose responsibilities include ensuring high quality and consistent design standards are applied to bioremediation sites throughout the United States.
 Denice has been an active member of the ITRC Biofuels team since 2010.
 She became involved with the team through her PhD research where she focused on quantifying the effect of ethanol-based fuel input on the indigenous microbial communities in groundwater, focusing on the effects that a low concentration E85 input had on methane-producing organisms and subsequent methane production, the type and quantity of fermentation products, and the structure of the groundwater aquifer microbial community.
-Denice routinely presents at national conferences, has taught several short courses on bioremediation, and has a doctoral degree in Environmental Engineering in 2009 from the University of Minnesota in Minnesota.
+Denice routinely presents at national conferences, has taught several short courses on bioremediation, and has also authored several technical publications.
+Denice earned a bachelor's degree in Civil Engineering in 1998, a master's degree in Environmental Engineering in 2001, and a doctoral degree in Environmental Engineering in 2009 from the University of Minnesota in Minneapolis.
+Denice is a registered professional engineer in Minnesota.